junemoretz/avspl1t/coordinator/README.md

 This folder contains the coordinator server implementation for the avspl1t system.
 The coordinator server is a Python application that tracks jobs/tasks across the entire system, and is the central point of control for the system.

+## Key files

+(in progress...)

 ## Setup

 1. Duplicate [config_example.json](config_example.json) and rename to `config.json`.

    - Fill in your configuration details.
+   - Note that the `maxWorkers` field controls how many threads the coordinator can use to process incoming gRPC requests at the same time.
+It **does not** limit the number of worker processes or clients that can connect.

 2. Install the python dependencies for the server (this requires `poetry` to be installed):